JanTubeeckx/IOS-AppolloRate/README.md

-# IOS-AppolloRate
+# iOS-AppolloRate
-IOS app for an inventory tool
+iOS app for an inventory tool